-It’s kind of like the MTV Beach House, only instead of teenage sluts flashing their tits and muscled-up boys licking whipped cream off girls’ stomachs, the house is filled with creeps whose kismet is public humiliation, divorce, and probably some jail time.
+It’s kind of like the MTV Beach House, only instead of teenage sluts flashing their breasts and muscled-up boys licking whipped cream off girls’ stomachs, the house is filled with creeps whose kismet is public humiliation, divorce, and probably some jail time.
 Dateline NBC’s To Catch a Predator hit a new low this summer with its two-part Jersey Shore edition.
 Rather than emerge from behind a curtain with a clipboard and pen in hand, as he usually does, correspondent Chris Hansen “interviews” his “guests” while sitting in a beach chair along the “scenic coast of New Jersey,” which he describes as “a perfect vacation spot for parents, children…and potential predators!”

 Yes, we all know touching a little boy’s pee-pee or a little girl’s hoo-ha is wrong, but there’s also something perverted about the justice doled out by NBC and the aptly titled vigilante watchdog group Perverted Justice, who Dateline hired as “consultants” for the show and who mainly consist of portly middle-aged women who possess the disturbing ability to sound like 12-year-old boys.
 The process by which these predators are lured to the multimillion-dollar house being used on the Jersey Shore edition of the show surely constitutes entrapment, and, seeing as how no actual physical crimes are being committed, these can only be defined as Thought Crimes, a fitting offense to be exploiting during a period in American history when being arrested or detained for thinking or talking about something is a very legitimate fear.
 To say nothing of the fact that there are no actual “children” involved, but instead decoys who are constantly doing laundry and/or offering lemonade to their prospective rapists.